Clark Dean

 Clark Dean (born 3 February 2000) is an American rower.
 He is an Olympian and twice world champion at junior level at the World Rowing Junior Championships.

-Biography
+Career

 After winning three medals at the junior rowing world championships, two of which gold, in 2019, Dean made his senior debut with the US national team at just 19 years of age, obtaining a fifth place in the final of coxless four at the 2019 World Rowing Championships.

+Dean represented the United States at the 2024 Summer Olympics and won a bronze medal in the men's eight, with a time of 5:25.28.

 Achievements

 Awards

 In 2018 Dean won the US Rowing award U19 Male Athlete of the Year.